 Ryanair’s Paper Boarding Passes Are Taking Off: And With it the Loss of a Holiday Tradition

-From November 3, 2025, Ryanair is scrapping paper boarding passes, meaning everything will now operate digitally... and just like that, a small but sacred part of the Irish holiday experience will be wiped out forever.
+From November 12, 2025, Ryanair will officially scrap paper boarding passes — a move originally set for November 3rd, but delayed “to ensure a seamless transition for customers” and to avoid the chaos of the midterm break.
+And just like that, a small but sacred part of the Irish holiday experience will be wiped out forever.

 Set the scene: it’s 2005.
 You’re off to Spain.
 For some reason, you’re wearing a “Support Our Troops” wristband, despite never having set foot outside the outskirts of Bray.
 Your dad?
 He’s gripping a folder thicker than the Leaving Cert maths syllabus, stuffed with the entire family’s boarding passes, some sucky sweets, and an iPod Nano.